Read and Write SELinux Rules

 1

-Use the following interface call to set Selinux to enforce or permissive.
+Use the following interface call to set SELinux to enforcing or permissive mode.

 selinux.set_enforce(enable)

-Use the following interface call to set to enforce.
+Use the following call to set SELinux to enforcing mode:

 >>> selinux.set_enforce(True)